Managing school staff

 How to monitor and support the wellbeing of your headteachers

-Be clear on how you can monitor your headteachers' wellbeing and make sure they feel supported – both during coronavirus and beyond.
+Be clear on how you can monitor your headteachers' wellbeing and make sure they feel supported.
+Use our audit tool to identify any stressors and agree actions to manage them.

 For Trust Leaders